 The legal system in Australia; sources of law; the court system; legal personalty; the law of business association; an introduction to criminal law, civil law, industrial law and the law of torts, commercial arbitration and insurances.
 A detailed study of contract law.

-16802 LEGAL STUDIES 2 2 year hours Prerequisite: 16801 Legal Studies 1
+Prerequisite: 16801 Legal Studies 1

 The tortious liability imposed by the law upon professionals, some major contractual problems and an outline of private land and statutory industrial regulations.